Perspicacity11/MakersWk7-JavascriptWebApps/contents/13_adding_a_note_ui.md

   2. Write a new test in `notesView.test.js` which:
-      * setup the model and view instances
+      * sets up the model and view instances
       * sets the value of the text input to `'This is a new test note'`
       * clicks the submit button
       * then asserts there is a new note element on the page with the contents `'This is a